Become a Better Genealogist By Reviewing What You Know

 I’m done, right?

-Well, I still haven’t determined when he was born in Germany or the name of the village, but I have proven one point in genealogy research.
+Well, I still hadn’t determined when he was born in Germany or the village's name, but I have proven one point in genealogy research.

 Foundation of an answer in genealogy research previously conducted

 Sometimes the answers you need are in your home sources.
 Photos albums may identify the facts you seek.
 Sometimes you’ll have letters in which individuals who could qualify as a quality informant about your ancestor record all the details you want to find.

 You need to review what you know before you look for more answers.

 Is this death certificate for Marguerite Hoppe Geiszler enough to establish the birthplace of her father, Christian Hoppe?
 NOPE!

 That leads to the next point I want to emphasize.

 One record is rarely enough evidence to answer your questions

 “Ohio, County Death Records, 1840-2001,” database with images, FamilySearch (familysearch.org : 5 September 2014), Christopher Hoppe, 11 Jan 1901; citing Franklin > Death records, 1899-1903, vol 3; county courthouses, Ohio.

 “Ohio, County Death Records, 1840-2001,” database with images, FamilySearch (familysearch.org : 5 September 2014), Anna M Ross, 11 July 1896 ; citing Franklin > Death records, 1899-1903; county courthouses, Ohio.